Beyond First-Order: Learning Riemannian Geometries for Invariant Visual Place Recognition: Methodology

 The final phase of our framework involves projecting the linearized manifold representation into a Euclidean space suitable for high-speed indexing.
 To faithfully preserve the geometric properties of the SPD manifold during this transformation, we adopt the mapping $\psi: \text{Sym}(d) \to \mathbb{R}^D$ ($D = d(d+1)/2$) defined in Equation~\ref{eq:vectorization}.
 This mapping converts a symmetric matrix $\boldsymbol{M}$ into a global descriptor $\boldsymbol{v}$.

 The inclusion of the $\sqrt{2}$ scaling factor for off-diagonal entries is not a mere heuristic but a mathematical prerequisite to establish a Hilbert space isomorphism.
-As proven in Appendix~\ref{app:proof_isometry}, this weighting ensures that the Euclidean inner product between any two vectorized descriptors $\boldsymbol{v}_a$ and $\boldsymbol{v}_b$ is strictly equivalent to the Frobenius inner product of their corresponding manifold points:
+This weighting ensures that the Euclidean inner product between any two vectorized descriptors $\boldsymbol{v}_a$ and $\boldsymbol{v}_b$ is strictly equivalent to the Frobenius inner product of their corresponding manifold points:

 By establishing this isomorphism, we guarantee that the $L_2$ normalization of $\boldsymbol{v}$ correctly maps the descriptor onto a unit hypersphere while maintaining the structural correlations captured by the SPD manifold.
-Crucially, as detailed in Appendix~\ref{app:proof_illumination}, this normalization, when coupled with the PEM mapping, grants the descriptor intrinsic invariance to global intensity fluctuations.
+Crucially, this normalization, when coupled with the PEM mapping, grants the descriptor intrinsic invariance to global intensity fluctuations.

 \textbf{Geometric Integrity.} The significance of this isometric embedding is that it allows standard Euclidean retrieval algorithms to operate as if they were performing computations directly on the manifold tangent space.
 By ensuring that $\boldsymbol{v}_a^\top \boldsymbol{v}_b$ faithfully represents the second-order structural similarity, our framework maintains high discriminative power and geometric stability during large-scale place recognition, effectively bridging Riemannian theory with practical search efficiency.